55 Journal Prompts for Stress Relief and Overthinking

 8. Write yourself a letter saying exactly what you need to hear to feel calm and soothed.

-9. When this stressful situation passes, I will feel…
+9. When this stressful season passes, I hope it feel…

 10. Who does my inner critic remind me of?

-12. Do a scripting exercise and write about a situation as if your happy outcome has already come true.
+12. Write about a situation as if your happy outcome has already unfolded.
+How does it feel?

 Journal Prompts for Overthinking